Obamas' official portraits unveiled

 These are perhaps the most anticipated presidential portrait unveilings to date, due in large part to the artists the Obamas selected.
 The former president chose Kehinde Wiley, a Yale University-trained painter famous for his depiction of African-Americans posed in the style of Old Master paintings, regal, formal and filled with pops of color.

 "How about that?
 That's pretty sharp," the 44th president said as he took the podium.
 The portrait depicts him sitting against a backdrop of green foliage.

-Michelle Obama said she "was a little overwhelmed, to say the least," after her portrait was unveiled.
+Obama said he tried to negotiate with Wiley about his look for the painting.

+Obama also asked Wiley, who often depicts his subjects as regal and god-like, if the could ease up on those flourishes.

+"I had to explain that I've got enough political problems without you making me look like Napoleon.
+We've got to bring it down just a touch.
+And that's what he did," the former president said.

-Wiley is the first African-American artist to execute an official presidential portrait for the National Portrait Gallery.
+Barack Obama's choice of Wiley makes him the first African-American artist to execute an official presidential portrait for the National Portrait Gallery.

 The juxtaposition of contemporary urban culture with centuries-old postures and wallpaper-like backgrounds make for bold paintings, of which Obama's is Wiley's most famous to date.